 If the unexpected happens and your trip gets completely dismantled, your travel insurance could reimburse you or help you out of a tight spot when you need it most.

-It’s best to be covered so that you don’t have the stress of worrying about potential trip mishaps, and the extra costs that might come with them.
+It’s best to be covered so that you don’t stress worrying about potential trip mishaps and the extra costs that might come with them.